 1. Laundry detergent:

-Either liquid laundry detergent or powdered laundry detergent combined with a little water to make a paste, is quite effective as a pretreatment stain remover for many common food stains.
-In addition, assuming the detergent contains enzymes, it is also useful for many protein-based stains such as dirt and mud, milk- and cream-based stains and bodily fluid stains that most of us parents are pretty familiar with.
+Either liquid laundry detergent or powdered laundry detergent combined with a little water to make a paste is quite effective as a pretreatment stain remover for many common food stains.
+In addition, assuming the detergent contains enzymes, it is also useful for many protein-based stains such as dirt and mud, milk- and cream-based stains, and bodily fluid stains that most parents are familiar with.

 2. Laundry stain remover:

-Chlorine bleach, all-color bleach, and oxygen bleaches can all be very useful in getting rid of stains from your laundry, either by adding them to the wash or presoaking the clothing in a solution of the bleach and water.
+Chlorine bleach, all-color bleach, and oxygen bleach can all be very useful in getting rid of stains from your laundry, either by adding them to the wash or presoaking the clothing in a solution of bleach and water.